From Highland Park to Lincoln Park

 Ensemble member Anna D. Shapiro becomes Artistic Director at the start of the 2015/16 season.

-Steppenwolf’s 40th anniversary season opens with the world premiere of John Steinbeck’s East of Eden in the Downstairs Theatre, directed by co-founder Terry Kinney and adapted by ensemble member Frank Galati, featuring ensemble members Kate Arrington, Francis Guinan, Tim Hopper and Alan Wilder.
+Steppenwolf’s 40th anniversary season opens with the world premiere of John Steinbeck’s East of Eden in the Downstairs Theater, directed by co-founder Terry Kinney and adapted by ensemble member Frank Galati, featuring ensemble members Kate Arrington, Francis Guinan, Tim Hopper and Alan Wilder.